Max Muncy: Oakland Athletics

+During the 2015–16 offseason, Muncy played winter ball for the Charros de Jalisco of the Mexican Pacific Winter League in Guadalajara.
+He appeared in seven games, recording 27 plate appearances and 25 at-bats, with six runs scored, eight hits, one home run, two runs batted in, and a .320 batting average.
+His on-base percentage was .370, slugging percentage .480, and OPS .850.

+On January 3, 2017, Muncy was designated for assignment, cleared waivers and was sent outright to Nashville on January 10.
+The Athletics released him towards the end of spring training on April 3.

 Los Angeles Dodgers

 Muncy signed a minor league contract with the Los Angeles Dodgers on April 27, 2017, and the organization assigned him to the Oklahoma City Dodgers of the PCL.
 In 109 games, he hit .309 with 12 homers and 44 RBIs.

 2018: Breakout season

 Muncy was called up to the Dodgers on April 17, 2018.
 He hit his 20th home run for the Dodgers in his 183rd at bat, setting a franchise record.
 Muncy was chosen as a candidate for the All-Star Final Vote for the 2018 MLB All-Star Game, but he finished in third place in the voting.
 He also accepted an offer to participate in the Home Run Derby during the All-Star break.
 After beating Javier Báez in the first round of the Derby, he lost to eventual champion Bryce Harper in the semi-finals.

 Muncy batted .263 and led the Dodgers in home runs and was fifth in the National League with 35.
 He was second in runs batted in for the Dodgers with 79, despite only playing in 137 games.
-Muncy also exhibited his versatility as he started games at first base (58), third base (30) and second base (13) and also played six games in the outfield.
+Muncy also exhibited his versatility as he started games at first base (58), third base (30), and second base (13) and also played six games in the outfield.
 In the playoffs, he hit only .182 in both the Division Series and the National League Championship Series, though he did hit two home runs in the Division Series against the Atlanta Braves.

 In the third game of 2018 World Series against the Boston Red Sox, Muncy scored the tying run in the 13th inning and then hit a walk-off home run in the 18th, concluding the longest game in World Series history after seven hours and 20 minutes.
 In the five games of the series, he hit .235 (four hits in 17 at-bats) with the one home run.